There are several ROS interfaces available for CoppeliaSim. Each one offers a specific behaviour, feature, or a way to operate:

-The RosInterface: this is the last ROS plugin developed for V-REP. Unlike the RosPlugin, the RosInterface duplicates the C/C++ ROS API with a good fidelity.
+The ROS Interface: the ROS Interface duplicates the C++ ROS API with a good fidelity.
 This makes it the ideal choice for very flexible communication via ROS, but might require a little bit more insight on the various messages and the way ROS operates.

-All ROS interfaces can normally operate side-by-side, but we highly recommend you to first try your hands on the RosInterface, since this is the most flexible and natural approach.
-The packages to the first three above listed ROS interfaces are located in programming/ros_packages.
+All ROS interfaces can normally operate side-by-side, but we highly recommend you to first try your hands on the ROS Interface, since this is the most flexible and natural approach.
+The packages to the first two above listed ROS interfaces are located here and here.
 Use the catkin tools to build those packages, otherwise you might run into difficulties.

 Also have a look at the ROS tutorial and the external controller tutorial.